getjoystick/joystick-unity/README.md

     }
 }
 ```
-Fetching Config Content using List of ContentDefinitionData
+Fetching Config Content using an string array of contentIds

 ```C#
 using JoystickRemoteConfig;